gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    keys, e.g. every hour and every 100 GB of data, in order to limit the impact of a key compromise." {{ANSSI-DAT-NT-003}}.

-   When using DTLS 1.2, AEAD limits and frequent re-run of Diffie-Hellman can be achieved with frequent renegotiation.
+   When using DTLS 1.2 {{RFC6347}}, AEAD limits and frequent re-run of Diffie-Hellman can be achieved with frequent renegotiation, see TLS 1.2
+   {{RFC5246}}.
 Renegotiation does however have a variety of vulnerabilities by design, and is disabled by default in many major DTLS libraries.
-When renegotiation is used both clients and servers MUST use the renegotiation_info extension
-   {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195
+When renegotiation is used both clients and servers MUST use the renegotiation_info extension {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195
    {{RFC7525}}.
 There is no other way to rekey inside a DTLS 1.2 connection.

-   When using DTLS 1.3, AEAD limits and frequent rekeying can be achieved by sending frequent Post-Handshake KeyUpdate messages.
+   When using DTLS 1.3 {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent Post-Handshake KeyUpdate messages.
 Symmetric rekeying gives less protection against key leakage than re-running Diffie-Hellman.
    After leakage of application_traffic_secret_N, A passive attacker can